 Towards the bottom of this page are dulcimer-related questions I often get from more advanced players.

 The tuners I find work best are made by the companies Snark, Sabine and Boss.
 Many people use Korg tuners as well.
-My current favorite is the clip-on Snark SN2, which eliminates the need for a separate clip-on pickup (vibration sensor).
+The current favorite for most players (including me) is the convenient and inexpensive clip-on Snark SN2 or SN8, which eliminates the need for a separate clip-on pickup (vibration sensor).

 I also recommend (unless you have a Snark) getting a clip-on pickup if you can (~$10-18) - otherwise you're likely to discover the pitch of your refrigerator motor, the traffic outside, etc. Don't get the suction cup type of pickup - it's really just a microphone, not a vibration-sensitive transducer.